muratk3n/thirdwave/en/tweets/2020/week28d.md

 side allows them to keep their statues, flags, and even send the occasional President to Washington.
 And keep on this policy until it literally couldn't, which is probably now.
 Letting shit be, this is America.
-It lets "Italians", "Polish", etc to say whatev frack they want to call themselves, albeit delusional, they can say it, just like Confederate states live with their symbols as if they won the war.
+It lets "Italians", "Polish", etc to say, call whatev the frack they want to call themselves, albeit delusional, they can say it, just like Confederate states live with their symbols as if they won the war.

 "You said US lets subcultures be, allows to be how they are, as a form of light assimilation.
 Were Confedarate symbols part of that?"